sfmunoz/k8s-playground/crd-operator/README.md

   Custom resources are extensions of the Kubernetes API.
 - https://kubernetes.io/docs/concepts/extend-kubernetes/operator/
   Operators are software extensions to Kubernetes that make use of [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to manage applications and their components.
 Operators follow Kubernetes principles, notably the [control loop](https://kubernetes.io/docs/concepts/architecture/controller/).
+- [https://operatorhub.io/](https://operatorhub.io/): OperatorHub.io is a new home for the Kubernetes community to share Operators.
+Find an existing Operator or list your own today.

 ## CRD